Omar6688/wallet_tracker/README.md

 Inspired by the need for a clean and focused money management app, Wallet Tracker gives users full CRUD functionality with secure authentication, clean UI, and dynamic balance calculations.
 The application is fully responsive and suitable for desktop, tablet, and mobile devices.

 The app demonstrates practical usage of Django, models, forms, user authentication, filtered queries, and PostgreSQL integration.
-It was designed and built step-by-step with Git version control, Agile Kanban planning, Heroku deployment, and detailed testing.
+It was designed and built step-by-step with Visual Studio Code, Git version control, Agile Kanban planning, Heroku deployment, and detailed testing.

 The live site can be found here: [Live Site - Wallet Tracker](https://wallet-tracker-7acecdc627f5.herokuapp.com/)